-This solution addresses how to collect and manage resource owner permission from the ROF over CAPIF-8 interface.
+This solution addresses how to collect and manage permission notifications for resource owner authorization from the ROF over CAPIF-8 interface by subscribe to and unsubscribe from CAPIF events and by receive notifications from the CAPIF core function.

 6.7.2 Solution details

+RO authorization management needs a set of service operations to allow the ROF to collect and manage the permissions.
+The following sketches them and are additions to TS 23.222 clause 10.4.1 for CAPIF-8.

+In general, the following can be added:

-RO authorization management needs a set of service operations to manage the permissions.
-The following sketches them.Subscribe for permissions: allows ROF to subscribe for requests from Authorization Function (in CCF) to ask for permission on receiving RO details.
+Subscribe for permissions: allows ROF to subscribe for requests from Authorization Function (in CCF) to ask for permission on receiving RO details.

 Get pending permission: allows the ROF to obtain from the Authorization Function (in CCF) the pending permission requests associated with it, potentially based on being notified before and receiving information where to obtain it from.